mustafaersoyer/repl/apps/docs/docs/embed/wordpress.md

 ### You have plugin that adds `defer` attribute to external scripts

-You need to add an exception for Typebot in the corresponding plugin config.
+You need to add an exception for AutoRepl in the corresponding plugin config.

 ### Still not working

-Contact me on the application using the typebot at the bottom right corner
+Contact me on the application using the bot at the bottom right corner